-Cancer cells disguised as stem cells gain extra resistanceMarch 27th, 2013 in Cancer /
+Cancer cells disguised as stem cells gain extra resistanceMarch 27th, 2013 by Elin Fugelsnes & Else Lie in Cancer /

 There is significant variation between different types of cancer as well as between patients with the same type of cancer.
 Credit: Shutterstock

 Why are certain cancer cells so resistant?
 The answer may be that they have either retained or acquired attributes normally found in stem cells.

 Stem cells are very resilient and have an exceptional capacity to protect themselves.
 If cancer cells are able to take on such attributes, it is no wonder that it may be difficult to get the better of them.

 "It does appear that certain cancer cells have adopted many of the characteristics normally found in stem cells," affirms Stefan Krauss, Research Team Leader at Oslo University Hospital and Managing Director of the Cancer Stem Cell Innovation Center (SFI CAST), a Norwegian Centre for Research-based Innovation.

 Malfunction in the signal control mechanisms of cells

 Dr Krauss and his colleagues are especially interested in the signals that control the activity of stem cells and how these can be influenced.
 One of these signals is Wnt/β–catenin, found in many types of stem cells.

 "Both we and other researchers have discovered that this signal is present in unusually large amounts in many cancer cells, particularly cancer cells with a greater resemblance to stem cells than normal cancer cells," Dr Krauss explains.

 Wnt/β-catenin is part of a signalling system comprising many control mechanisms that ensure that the cell contains the proper amount of the signal.
 These mechanisms fail occasionally, which may result in unusually aggressive and resistant cancer cells.